Download the constitution and bylaws in Microsoft Word document format.

 (one) 2-year term, 2 years must pass before being eligible to the same office.

 Section 2.
-The Secretary and Treasurer may be elected to unlimited consecutive 1-year terms.
+The Secretary, Treasurer and SAA may be elected to unlimited consecutive 1-year terms.

 Section 3.
 The President-elect shall not be required to run for the office of President upon the conclusion of the sitting President's term in office.

 Section 4.
 Under no circumstances shall the President-elect serve as President for more than the remainder of the sitting President's current year plus one term as President except as defined in the Constitution.

 For immediate operations and situations beyond those duties covered in Article 2, the line of succession shall be

 Committees of the Society are expected to operate within the following guidelines:

 - Chairman will select their committee members from the members of the society to serve on the committees.

 - Committees will establish an annual agenda or operating goals.